 To obtain a new or replacement green card, the application is made using Form I-90, issued by U.S. Citizenship and Immigration Services.
 The form is available at your local USCIS office, by mail from 800-870-3676, or on the I-90 page of the USCIS website.
 You can also submit this form electronically, or through the USCIS website—though you will still have to mail in the supporting documentation, which are as follows:

 You will most likely need to pay a fee for this application, which was $455 in early 2019 (but always check the Forms page of the USCIS website for the latest fees).
 You will likely also need to pay an $85 fee for biometrics (fingerprinting, photographing, and the electronic capture of your signature).
-But if the error causing your need for a new card was made by USCIS, you do NOT need to pay any of these fees.

 You can pay by check, money order, or by filling out and submitting USCIS Form G-1450, Authorization for Credit Card Transactions.